linux-claude-desktop Svelte Themes

 • Search/filter conversations

-• Image upload with Claude Vision API
+• Image upload with Claude Vision API; drag-and-drop and clipboard paste

 • Edit messages and regenerate responses